eleni-chr/eleni-chr/README.md

 I am a research scientist and I regularly write code for data analysis for my experiments.

 - For microscopy image processing and analysis I use MATLAB and the Java-based image analysis software, ImageJ.
-- For bioinformatics analysis (data from RNA sequencing) I use R/RStudio, and data processing toolkits run via the Linux and Windows command lines.
+- For bioinformatics analysis (data from RNA sequencing) I use MATLAB, R/RStudio, and data processing toolkits run via the Linux and Windows command lines.

 My older repositories include code I wrote for practice when learning programming.
 My newer repositories include code I wrote for my own data analysis at work.